robfromnewground/google-calendar-mcp/README.md

 1. **OAuth Credentials File Not Found (ENOENT Error):**

    If you see an error like `ENOENT: no such file or directory, open 'gcp-oauth.keys.json'`, the server cannot find your OAuth credentials file.

-Here are your options:
+   **⚠️ For npx users**: You **must** specify the credentials file path - the default file location method is not reliable with npx.
+Use one of these options:

-   **Option A: Use CLI Parameter (Recommended)**
+   **Option A: Use CLI Parameter (Recommended for npx)**
    ```bash
    # For authentication
    npx @nspady/google-calendar-mcp auth --credentials-file /path/to/your/credentials.json